nafisatahasin/Moodify/README.md

 ## 🙌 Contributions

-Pull requests and suggestions are welcome! 💡
+Pull requests and suggestions are welcome!

----

-## 📜 License

-MIT License © 2025 [Your Name]

 ---